Skip to main content

 Do I need to set up a bond account even though I’m collecting on RentBetter?

 Yes in most states of Australia (excluding the NT) you will need to set up a bond account so that you can lodge the bond.
-On RentBetter you can collect the payment from the tenant and then once you’ve received the funds, you will take the subsequent step of lodging them with the bond authority.
+On RentBetter you can collect the payment from the tenant and then once you’ve received the funds, you will take the subsequent step of lodging them with the bond authority in your state.

 How do I transfer the bond from my agent?